gatewaynode/nautilus/README.md

 Use at your own risk
 ====================
+This is just barely working.
 I really haven't gotten around to writing tests or throwing this in a pipeline yet, but you know merge requests and Github issues are welcome.